-IV.
-Empirical Strategy
+4 Empirical Strategy

-We are interested in identifying the effect of mobile money on consumption smoothing and welfare outcomes for households during periods of shocks.
+In this paper, we are interested in the effect of mobile money on consumption smoothing and welfare outcomes for households during periods of shocks.
 For this purpose, we exploit rainfall variation, as measured by deviations from the long-term rainfall, using the very fine partitioning of rainfall data available to us across vast geographic space and over time.
 We then interact the measures of household shocks with the availability of mobile money accounts in the household to understand the impact of mobile money on our set of household and individual outcomes.
-Deviation in rainfall from the long run mean provides a credible source of variation for unanticipated economic shocks to the household and are-given the large dependence of households on smallholding agricultural practices in Tanzania-the most important source of shocks these households face to their income.
-Given their objective nature, rainfall shocks also are not subject to measurement error of self-reported household shocks and the potential endogeneity of such shocks.
+Deviation in rainfall from the long-run mean provides a credible source of variation for unanticipated economic shocks to the household and are-given the large dependence of households on smallholding agricultural practices in Tanzania-the most important source of shocks these households face to their income.
+A Given their objective nature, rainfall shocks also are not subject to measurement error of self-reported household shocks and the potential endogeneity of such shocks.

-In Online Appendix Table A2, we show that the rainfall variation is indeed orthogonal to household characteristics.
-For this purpose, we regress our rainfall deviation measure on the predetermined household characteristics using the household panel where we include household and year fixed effects.
-None of the coefficients is significant, and we find no systematic relationship between household characteristics and the rainfall measure, which supports the assumption of exogeneity of the rainfall deviation.
-We also include the rainfall measures in the balancing tests of Online Appendix Table A1, demonstrating that rainfall and the frequency of droughts do not differ across treatment status, that is, households for which access to mobile money agents changes from 2010 to 2012 compared to no change.
+In Table A2 in the appendix, we show that the rainfall variation is indeed orthogonal to household characteristics.
+For this purpose, we regress our rainfall deviation measure on the predetermined household characteristics using the household panel where we include household and year fixed effects.15 None of the coefficients is significant, and we find no